Workshop: IPR, Open Science and Technology Transfer

-The Commission High Level Expert Group on the European Open Science Cloud (HLEG EOSC) has drafted their first report, which the Commission will publish shortly after the summer.
+The Commission has published today the first report of the Commission High Level Expert Group on the European Open Science Cloud (HLEG EOSC).

 On Friday 27 May 2016, the EU Council met to discuss the transition of their member states towards an Open Science System.
 Following a debate on open science, the Council adopted conclusions on the transition towards an open science system ( 247 KB)